mwender/wp-proposal-manager/readme.txt

 Long description coming soon...

 == Changelog ==

+= 1.2.2 =
+* Removing "Protected: " from post titles when displaying the title of a protected post.

 = 1.2.1 =
 * Checking for valid referers before showing "wrong password" message.